-We develop therapies utilizing our ex vivo lentiviral-based gene therapy approach to transform a patient's own cells into a drug product.
-Our gene therapies employ lentiviral vectors that are designed to result in stable integration of the desired genes in the chromosomes of the stem cells such that they are permanently maintained in the cell and can be reproduced as the cell divides.
+We develop gene therapies utilizing our ex vivo lentiviral-based approach to transform a patient's own stem cells into a drug product.
+Our investigational gene therapies employ lentiviral vectors that are designed to result in stable integration of the desired genes in the chromosomes of stem cells such that they are permanently maintained in the cell and can be reproduced as the cell divides.
 We focus on delivering our lentiviral-based gene therapies to patient-derived hematopoietic stem cells, which are primitive stem cells that develop into all types of blood cells, including white blood cells, red blood cells and platelets.
 To accomplish this, we harvest a patient's hematopoietic stem cells and modify them ex vivo to add the equivalent of a functional copy of the gene that is defective in the target disease.
-We then infuse the modified cells back into the patient.
-Our gene therapies are designed to be administered to the patient as a one-time therapy following a TDM conditioning regimen.
+We then infuse the genetically modified cells back into the patient.
+Our gene therapies are designed to be administered to the patient as a one-time therapy following a TCI conditioning regimen.

-We are initially focused on employing our approach to treat and potentially cure lysosomal diseases.
-These diseases have well-understood biologies, identified patient populations, established standards of care yet with significant unmet medical needs, and represent large markets with approximately \$4.0 billion in worldwide net sales in 2019.
-We believe our ex vivo lentiviral-based gene therapy approach can be industrialized into a robust, scalable and, if approved, commercially viable process that will allow us to deliver our potentially curative therapies to patients across different geographies with these and other serious monogenic disorders.
+We are focused on employing our approach to treat and potentially cure lysosomal disorders.
+These disorders have well-understood biologies, identified patient populations, established standards of care that leave many patients with significant unmet medical needs, and represent large markets with approximately \$4.8 billion in worldwide net sales in 2020.
+We believe our ex vivo lentiviral-based gene therapy approach can be industrialized into a robust, scalable and, if approved, commercially viable process that will allow us to deliver our potentially curative therapies to patients across the world.

-Advantages of Our Lentiviral-Based Gene Therapy Approach
+Advantages of Ex-Vivo Lentiviral-Based Gene Therapy Approach

-We believe lentiviral-based gene therapy provides numerous advantages, including:
+We believe ex-vivo lentiviral-based gene therapy provides numerous advantages, including:

-- Durable Benefit.
-Lentiviral vectors have the potential to provide life-long benefits with a single dose.
-Lentiviral vectors can integrate stably into the genome of hematopoietic stem cells and, when these cells replicate, they pass the integrated genes on to their progeny cells. - Systemic Therapeutic Effect.
+- Durable benefit.
+We believe lentiviral vectors have the potential to provide life-long benefits with a single dose.
+Lentiviral vectors can integrate stably into the genome of hematopoietic stem cells and, when these cells replicate, they pass the integrated genes on to their progeny cells.
+Across the industry, efficacy in patients treated with lentiviral gene therapies has been demonstrated for longer than 12 years. - Systemic therapeutic effect.
 Progeny cells circulate systemically and may migrate into tissues and therefore have the ability to provide therapeutic benefit to affected tissues and organs throughout the body.
-In addition, we believe that the busulfan conditioning regimen used in our plato platform has the potential to allow our gene therapies to cross the blood-brain barrier, a feature which may yield therapeutic benefit in diseases that have a central nervous system component. - Function cell correction.
-Lentiviral-based gene therapy has the potential to restore functional proteins in CD34+ stem cell daughter cells such as macrophages. - History of Safety in Precedent Third Party Clinical Trials.
-No instances of insertional oncogenesis or leukemogenesis from lentiviral vectors have been observed in clinical trials in which over 350 total patients have been treated. - Broad Patient Applicability.
-Lentiviral-based gene therapies have been used to deliver treatments to patients of all ages, including children, and to patients who may be ineligible for other types of gene therapy due to the presence of preexisting antibodies that detect viral vectors and trigger the immune system to destroy the vector and cells infected by the vector. - Larger and Varied Payloads.
-In contrast to other viral vectors, lentiviruses have the capacity to carry larger gene sequences, which allow them to potentially address a large variety of indications.
+In addition, we believe that our personalized busulfan conditioning regimen has the potential to allow the therapeutic benefits of our gene therapies to cross the blood-brain barrier and treat symptoms arising in the central nervous system.
+These often severe symptoms are typically unaddressed by the current standards-of-care for lysosomal disorders. - Broad patient applicability.
+Lentiviral-based gene therapies have been used to deliver treatments to patients of all ages, including children, and to patients who may be ineligible for other types of gene therapy due to the presence